rodmhgl/legendary-octo-journey/_posts/2023-09-13-post-Python-F-strings.md

     {% endhighlight %}

 3. **Using Methods and Attributes**:
+    Here, we call the .upper() method inside of the f-string
     {% highlight Python %}
     word = "hello"
     output = f"Uppercase of {word} is {word.upper()}."
     print(output)  # "Uppercase of hello is HELLO."
     {% endhighlight %}

-4. **Data Formatting**:
+5. **Data Formatting**:
-    Format the data directly inside the curly braces.
+    Data can be formatted directly inside the curly braces.
     {% highlight Python %}
     pi = 3.14159265
     formatted = f"Value of pi rounded to 2 decimal places: {pi:.2f}"
     print(formatted)  # "Value of pi rounded to 2 decimal places: 3.14"
     {% endhighlight %}

-In conclusion, f-strings are an elegant and efficient solution for string formatting and interpolation in Python.
+F-strings are an elegant and efficient solution for string formatting and interpolation in Python.
 By using them, you can improve the readability and conciseness of your Python code.